BartoszDobija/JavaProjekt/README.md

 - MariaDB 10.6.12
 - Docker and Docker Compose

-## Building and running
+## Database setup

-1) Enter root folder of this application
+Within root folder of this app, run `docker compose up -d` and wait until the database is ready.
-2) Execute `mvn clean install`
-3) Execute `docker compose up`

-To access the app, execute `docker attach javaprojekt-app` in a separate terminal window, then press ENTER.
+## Build and run

+To build the app, run `mvn clean install`.
+You can start it using `java -jar target/library.jar`

-## Container removal
+## Database container removal

-You can remove the containers and volumes using `docker compose down -v` (Images must be disposed separately).
+You can remove the container and volumes using `docker compose down -v` (image must be disposed separately).